ahmedwassef/clinic/readme.md

 ```

 Application Key
-The next thing you should do after installing Darrbny is set your application key to a random string.
+The next thing you should do after installing Clinic is set your application key to a random string.

 ```shell
 php artisan key:generate